anlyoung/sdl-packages/README.md

 `roslaunch sdl_gazebo sdl_nav_moveit_combined.launch`

-### Demo Picking Up Can
-`python sdl_gazebo/python-nodes/can_demo.py`

-### Simple MoveIt! planning
-24 July 2021
-Moveit functionality is on the moveit-programming branch.
-Check out this branch.

-In a terminal with the workspace sourced, run

-`roslaunch sdl_gazebo sdl_moveit_basic.launch`

 The gazebo window is launched in a paused state to give the controllers enough time to initialize, when you see the message:

 `[ WARN] [1627157134.932762011]: service '/get_planning_scene' not advertised yet.
 Continue waiting...